About Chris Roerden Information About Editing Honors and Awards When You Are Ready for Editing

 ABOUT CHRIS:

-She's worked in publishing more than 44 years.
+She's worked in and with commercial publishing for more than 55 years.
 Authors she's

 edited are published by: